 For me, the benefit is that the students are more motivated and have more buy-in.
 They love the collaborative atmosphere that comes from moving together as a team.
 I have flexible seating in my room, so my centers look different based on needs.
 My tech center is at a low table with benches.
 My writing center is at a round table with yoga balls.
 The read-to-self center is on the carpet.
 Do what makes sense for you and your space!

 Another benefit for me is that once students know their teams, it’s easy to have them work in their teams for other activities and subject areas, too.
 Working on a STEM project?
 Do it with your team.
 Group research project on a natural hazard?
 You and your team go for it!

-Q: Can I implement my own centers?
+Q: Do I have to follow the Benchmark Advance Workstations or can I implement my own centers?